gavinkoma/rupertreaching/README.md

 # Rupert Reaching Data

+yo github is pretty cool look at my graphs

 This is just a repo for data regarding reaching kinematics.
 Trying to get a hold of github in the process.

 ##